single-spa/single-spa/docs/root-application.md

 ### Loading function
 The second argument to `declareChildApplication` must be a function that returns a promise (or an ["async function"](https://ponyfoo.com/articles/understanding-javascript-async-await)).
 The function will be called with no arguments when it's time to load the child application for the first time.
 The returned promise must be resolved with the child application.
-The most common implementation of a loading function is a System.import call:
+The most common implementation of a loading function is an import call:
-`() => System.import('/path/to/child-application.js')`
+`() => import('/path/to/child-application.js')`

 ### Activity function
 The third argument to `declareChildApplication` must be a pure function, the function is provided `window.location` as the first argument, and returns a truthy